 Where swales are used they shall be designed by a suitably qualified person in accordance with TA requirements or one of the publications listed in Referenced Documents or Related Documents that cover swale design.
-Typical details that may be used in swale design are shown in figures 3.6(A) to 3.6(C).
+Typical details that may be used in swale design are shown in figure 3.3.